 The world’s biggest brands are simply better at the personalization game.
-They stay ahead of the curve by actioning the sophisticated intelligence they have on consumers, and act on data they have collected from billions of transactions across different platforms.
+They stay ahead of the curve by leveraging the sophisticated intelligence they have on consumers and acting on data they have collected from billions of transactions across different platforms.

 “When best customers produce 18 times the revenue of the average customer a retailer must prioritize giving the shopper what she wants.”
 RJ Metrics

 All brands want to treat their customers as a VIP.
 E-commerce personalization allows just that.